 “I can’t win this one without him,” Laing said.
 “I guess this is a lead’s spiel.
 This Slam you need the best lead.
 This is the only one that’s proven.”

 Laing has won 16 Pinty’s Grand Slam of Curling titles in total, 15 of them majors, which ranks him tops amongst non-skips.
-The 39-year-old from Shanty Bay, Ont., said he doesn’t think about the total count a ton only wondering when the next one will come.
+The 39-year-old from Horseshoe Valley, Ont., said he doesn’t think about the total count a ton only wondering when the next one will come.

 “In the last four years (with Team Koe), we only won one Players’ and a Tour Challenge and we had a pretty good run,” he said.
 “They’re hard to win, really hard to win, so you never know when you’re going to win any more.
 If 15 (majors) is the number, that’s pretty crazy.
 All it really says is that I’ve been on some great teams with some great skips and great thirds and we’ve had a lot of fun, a lot of success.”